-The Sanders Scholars program, created through a private gift from former dean of KU Libraries William J. Crowe, provides funding for a graduate or undergraduate scholarship for students on the Lawrence campus of the University of Kansas who are working with a librarian mentor in the Libraries.
+The Sanders Scholars program, created through a gift from William J. Crowe and his wife Nancy P. Sanders, in memory of her parents, provides funding for a graduate or undergraduate scholarship for students on the Lawrence campus of the University of Kansas who are working with a librarian mentor in the Libraries.

 Objectives of the program are to provide an opportunity for selected students to learn about the evolving practice of librarianship and the prospects for a career in the field, and to provide an opportunity for librarians to be recognized for and encouraged in their efforts to serve as mentors of students who wish to consider librarianship as a career.

 Interested library faculty will be invited to participate in a call for nominations, and will propose a plan for a potential Sanders Scholar.
 The originator of the selected proposal will then be allowed to seek an undergraduate or graduate student to fill the scholar position for the coming academic year.

 The culmination of this project will include a public presentation by the mentor and the Sanders Scholar.

 All full-time KU Libraries faculty are eligible.
 The most recent winner cannot apply the for the next award cycle.

 - Project Proposal including a general description of proposed project